DCAA compliance often trips up federal contracting newcomers. In this guide, we explain what DCAA compliance is and how to achieve it.

 DCAA compliance re-examined

-Earlier, we mentioned that a business is considered broadly DCAA compliant when it satisfies the basic principles of allowability, allocability, and reasonableness.
+Earlier, we mentioned that the feds consider a business broadly DCAA compliant when it satisfies the basic principles of allowability, allocability, and reasonableness.
 Achieving these benchmarks gives a company a good chance of standing up to DCAA auditing, but the evaluative means by which this auditing occurs are a bit more complex than those three principles.

 Three of the most critical criteria on this list are as follows: